US President Donald Trump has announced he is pulling out of the Iran nuclear deal.

 What happens now the United States has pulled out?

-Tehran warned before the announcement that US withdrawal from the agreement effectively amounts to “killing the deal”.
+Iran has warned the move effectively amounts to “killing the deal”.